-The Disability Services Office offers students with disabilities equal access to education opportunities.
-We specialize in helping students with disabilities adjust to being on campus for the first time.
+The Disability Services Office offers students with a disability equal access to education opportunities.
+We specialize in helping students with a disability adjust to being on campus for the first time.
 If you have a disability or believe you may have a disability, we invite you to visit us in the One Stop in the Sink Building.

-Remember that it is your responsibility to inform the College of your needs and to request accommodations from Disability Services.
-Your instructors may note that you are having difficulty in class, but they will not ask you if you have a disability and require accommodations.
-Failure to register with Disability Services or to complete the paperwork will mean that you will not have accommodations for your classes.
+Classroom accommodations are determined by the disability counselor and student, based on the most recent psychological evaluation or other appropriate documentation.
+Remember that it is the student’s responsibility to inform the College of their needs and to request accommodations from Disability Services.
+Instructors may note that a student is having difficulty in class, but they will not ask if a student has a disability and requires accommodations.
+Failure to register with Disability Services or to complete the paperwork will mean that students will not have accommodations for their classes.

 For the classroom or for any event on campus, Disability Services can provide sign language interpreters for students who are deaf or hard of hearing.
 Generally, a minimum of two weeks’ notice is required to ensure the availability of an interpreter.
 The responsibility lies with the student to request support services through the Disability Services office.